3 weeks in Canada: what to do and see?

 Accommodation in Lake Louise / Banff National Park

-- Baker Creek Mountain Resort: Located 20 minutes drive from Lake Louise.
-This resort offers suites and chalets decorated in the mountain style with paneling and fireplaces from €280 per night.
-Most: the location near the river, the natural environment, the beauty of the chalets.
-This is our recommendation for a romantic stay in Banff Park!
+• Baker Creek Mountain Resort: Located 20 minutes drive from Lake Louise.
+This resort offers suites and chalets decorated in the mountain style with paneling and fireplaces from € 400 a night.
+Most: the location near the river, the natural environment, the beauty of the cottages.
+This is our recommendation for a romantic stay in Banff Park.

-- Fairmont Château Lake Louise: This is the famous hotel located on the shores of Lake Louise!
-Elegant and well-decorated double room with a view of the lake or the castle grounds from €470 per night.
-Most: the panoramic terrace to admire the lake, the geographical location, the friendly staff.
-This is our choice for a luxury stay in Banff National Park!
+• Fairmont Chateau Lake Louise: This is the famous hotel on the shores of Lake Louise!
+Elegant and well decorated double room overlooking the lake or the castle park from € 600 a night.
+The most: the panoramic terrace to admire the lake, the geographical location, the friendly staff.
+It’s our choice for a luxury vacation in Banff National Park!

-A much more economical option for small budgets, spending a night in a hostel.
-I recommend the HI-Lake Louise Alpine Center.
-Bed in dormitory from 40€ per night, hard to find cheaper!
-The hostel also offers double rooms from €100 per night.
+A much cheaper option for the budget, spend a night in a youth hostel.
+I recommend the HI-Lake Louise Alpine CenterBed in dormitory from 40 € per night, hard to find cheaper!

 Day 13: Calgary / Flight to Montreal